JordanWinslow/front-end-portfolio/README.md

 Incredibly responsive design prototyped and drawn from scratch in Figma then programmed with JavaScript.

-#### 2023 UPDATE NOTE:
+#### 2025 UPDATE NOTE:
-Keep in mind this portfolio was created years ago and has received no functionality updates since then!
+Keep in mind this portfolio was created 6 years ago and has received no functionality updates since then!

-If I redesigned it today I would improve many things about how I managed props, state, CSS and of course update the project to TypeScript!
+If I redesigned it today I would improve many things about how I managed props, state, CSS, and of course update the project to TypeScript!

 ## Features: